phaserjs/phaser/README.md

 * Keyboard.reset has a new `hard` parameter which controls the severity of the reset.
 A soft reset doesn't remove any callbacks or event listeners.
 * Key.reset has a new `hard` parameter which controls the severity of the reset.
 A soft reset doesn't remove any callbacks or event listeners.
 * InputManager.resetLocked - If the Input Manager has been reset locked then all calls made to InputManager.reset, such as from a State change, are ignored.
+* Group.resetCursor will reset the Group cursor back to the start of the group, or to the given index value.

 ### Bug Fixes